Parametric transformations between the Heun and Gauss hypergeometric functions: Deriving Heun-to-hypergeometric identities

-If the local exponent difference at $z=0$ is an unrestricted parameter, changing its sign gives essentially the same two-term identity.
-More generally, the following choices of $x=0$ give the same two-term identities up to the fractional-linear transformations and change of parameters: \begin{itemize} \item the $x$-points with the same branching index and above the same point of $\PP_z^1$; \item the $x$-points with the same branching index, if they are in different fibers with the same branching pattern, and either the local exponents at the corresponding $z$-points are the same, or the local exponent differences at both $z$-points are free parameters. \end{itemize}

-If the pull-backed equation is Heun's equation, its accessory parameter can be obtained at the latest stage, by considering power series expansions at $x=0$ in a supposed two-term identity and comparing the first couple terms in the power series.
+The accessory parameter $q$ of pulled-back Heun's equation can be determined later on by considering power series expansions at $x=0$ in a supposed two-term identity and comparing the first couple of terms in the power series.
+The value of $q$ is given by the following lemma. \begin{lemma} Suppose that we have the identity $(\ref{eq:H-2F1 gen})$ coming from a pull-back transformation between the corresponding hypergeometric and Heun equations with